 The city is linked to Europe through Turkey's roads and Bazargan border, also Tehran-Tabriz freeway is almost complete.
 The city is linked to Iran National Railways and also to Europe by Turkey's railways via Ghotour bridge in West Aarbaijan province of Iran.

 Tabriz is the site for 14 of Iran's most prominent universities and higher education institutes.
-Established in 1947, University of Tabriz is the most prestigious university in north-western Iran.
-Tabriz University is also considered one of five mother universities in the country which works as regional hub of science for the region.
-Beside Tabriz University, there are couples of other public universities, operating in the city and its suburbs.
+Established in 1947, Tabriz University of Medical Sciences (under the administration of Tabriz University) is the most prestigious medical university in north-western Iran.
+There are also other public universities, operating in the city and its suburbs.
 Among them the famous ones are:

 Sahand University of Technology, which was established in 1989 having majors in different fields of engineering-related sciences